codebar/tutorials/js/lesson4/tutorial.md

 We create an `XMLHttpRequest` object and then call the `open` method, passing three arguments to the GitHub API.

-1. the `verb` - in this case, `'GET'`
+1. the `method` - in this case, `'GET'`
 2. the `url` - in this case the url eg https://api.github.com/users/codebar
 3. whether or not to run this request synchronously or asynchronously.

 In this case, we'll specify synchronously by passing `false`.
 This means the browser will wait for the call to the GitHub API to finish before continuing.

-> Making requests synchronously is not good practice, but we're doing it for now to keep things simple.
+Making requests synchronously is not good practice, but we're doing it for now to keep things simple.
 Your browser may show a deprecation warning but the request will still work.
 We'll move onto asynchronous requests further down once we have the basics of APIs covered.

 You can now call `getGithubInfo`, passing the username, from the `keypress` block above.
 That will log the data to the console.
 Next, we need to pass this back to the web page via the DOM.